nating/i-see-text-regions/assignment-1/README.md

 * The ratio of their bounding rectangle’s heights is above a threshold.
 * The euclidean difference between the segments’ average pixel value is below a certain threshold.

-If any character from a line of text is deemed to be '*in the same region*' as a character from another line of text, then the two lines of text are considered to be in the same region.
+If any character from a line of text is deemed to be '*in the same region*' as a character from another line of text, then the two lines of text are considered to be in the same text region.

 **Regions of text represented with their characters displayed in the same colour:**
 <img src="./assets/textRegions/Notice0.jpg" width="500"/>

 ## Results

-An average DICE coefficient was calculated for each image with the equation:
+An average DICE coefficient was calculated for each test image with the equation:
 <img src="./assets/report-images/dice-coefficient-equation.jpg" width="500"/>

-Here are the results:
+Here are the average DICE coefficients for test each image (the text regions found by the program are on the left):

+---

 'Notice 1' Average DICE Coefficient: **0.979922**
 <img src="./assets/textRegionRectangles/Notice0.jpg" width="400"/><img src="./assets/ground-truths/Notice1.jpg" width="400"/>